spacetelescope/PandExo_HST/README.md

     2. Predict transmission/emission spectrum uncertainties, and
     3. Determine the observation start window

 for any system observed with HST/WFC3 using the G102 & G141 grisms.
-The current implementation scales the measured WFC3 flux and variance from existing observations and has been shown to be reliable against previously-published results.
+The current implementation scales the measured flux, variance, and exposure time values from previously-observed systems, computes the expected rms per spectrophotometric channel, and estimates the transit/eclipse depth error based on the anticipated number of valid in- and out-of-transit data points.
+The uncertainty estimates depend on the orbital properties of the system, instrument configuration, and observation duration.
+The code assumes Gaussian-distributed white noise and uniform uncertainties over the G102 and G141 grisms; both assumptions are consistent with published results.